p0nce/d-idioms/idioms/How does D improve on C++17&#63;.md

 ## GC

 For the large majority of programs, the GC is a productivity enhancer.
-For the other programs, it's not that bad.
+For the other programs, it's [not that bad](#How-the-D-Garbage-Collector-works).

-## No need for C++ templates heroes
+## No need for C++ template's heroes

 The easier and more powerful templates in D allow the _average_ programmer to create meta-programs routinely.
 Not just one programmer in your team which happen to be comfortable with them.